BelaPlatform/pybela/readme.md

 pybela has three different modes of operation:

-- **Streaming**: continuously send data from your Bela device to your laptop.
+- **Streaming**: continuously send data from Bela to python (**NEW: or vice versa!** check the [tutorial](tutorials/notebooks/2_Streamer-python-to-Bela.ipynb)).
-- **Logging**: log data in your Bela device and then retrieve it from your laptop.
+- **Logging**: log data in a file in Bela and then retrieve it in python.
-- **Monitoring**: monitor the value of variables in the Bela code from your laptop.
+- **Monitoring**: monitor the value of variables in the Bela code from python.
-- **Controlling**: control the value of variables in the Bela code from your laptop.
+- **Controlling**: control the value of variables in the Bela code from python.

-You can check the **tutorials** at `tutorials/` for more detailed information and usage of each of the modes.
-You can also check the `test/test.py` for a quick overview of the library.
+You can check the **tutorials** at tutorials/` for more detailed information and usage of each of the modes.
+You can also check `test/test.py` for a quick overview of the library.

 ### Running the examples